pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

     assert sequenced_item_mapper.to_sequenced_item(domain_event1) == sequenced_item1

-An alternative is to use a namedtuple with fields that correspond to the domain event attribute names, such as the library's ``StoredEvent`` namedtuple, discussed above.
+Alternatively, use a sequenced item namedtuple with field names that match the domain event attribute names, such as the library's ``StoredEvent`` namedtuple, discussed above.

 .. code:: python